-Per its program design, CDBG-MIT funded projects must meet other criteria:
+As per program design, CDBG-MIT funded projects must meet other criteria:

-- The activity meets the mitigation definition, then: - o Performance of eligible activities as in list above; - No direct beneficiary reimbursement allowed; - No assistance to private utilities unless HUD grants waiver; and - Economic development activities that prioritize small businesses, as defined by the Small Business Administration at 13 C.F.R.
-Part 121, are allowed. - Community Lifelines
+- The activity meets the mitigation definition, then: - o Performance of eligible activities as in list above is required; - o Direct beneficiary reimbursement is not allowed; and - Economic development activities that prioritize small businesses, as defined by the Small Business Administration at 13 C.F.R.
+Part 121, are allowed. - Community Lifelines - Community Lifelines are defined by FEMA as functions that enable the continuous operation of critical government and business functions and are essential to human health and safety or economic security. - CDBG-MIT funded projects should benefit one (1) of the FEMA-identified lifelines: - Safety and Security - Food, Water, and Shelter - Health and Medical - Energy - Communications

-12 44 C.F.R.
-Part 201.

-- Community Lifelines are defined by FEMA as functions that enable the continuous operation of critical government and business functions and are essential to human health and safety or economic security.13

-- CDBG-MIT funded projects should benefit one (1) of the FEMA-identified lifelines:

-- Safety and Security

-- Food, Water, and Shelter

-- Health and Medical

-- Energy

-- Communications

-- Transportation

-- Hazardous Materials